 - Curriculum assessment results

 Whilst the majority of learner information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
-In order to comply with the General Data Protection Regulation, we will inform you whether you are required to provide certain learner information to us or if you have a choice in this.
+To comply with UK GDPR, we will inform you whether you are required to provide certain learner information to us or if your consent is required.

 - Information about young people aged 16-19 requiring learning opportunities to prevent being Not in Education, Employment or Training (NEET)

-- Personal information, characteristics, assessment results and EHCP information from national personal learning records, schools or colleges that you previously attended
+- Personal information, characteristics, assessment results, Unique Learner Number (ULN) and Education Health Care Plan (EHCP) information from national personal learning records, schools or colleges that you have previously attended

-- Referrals from partnership organisations, Children’s Centres & Department of Work & Pensions
+- Referrals from partnership organisations, Children’s Centres, Schools & Department of Work & Pensions